-The next course, Plant Biodiversity, Breeding and Biotechnology, is given by the Swedish University of Agricultural Sciences (SLU) and will cover genetic diversity and selection, traditional and molecular plant breeding methods, comparative genetics, biotechnology issues, and bioinformatics tools within the plant breeding area.
+The next course, Genetic diversity and Plant breeding, is given by the Swedish University of Agricultural Sciences (SLU) and will cover genetic diversity and selection, traditional and molecular plant breeding methods, comparative genetics, biotechnology issues, and bioinformatics tools within the plant breeding area.

 The spring semester will start with the course Plant-Microbe Interactions (Stockholm University), focusing on the interaction among plants and their environment, for example, symbiosis and effects on plants attacked by insects and microorganisms.
 Within this course there is also a five-week project work.

 Biology instruction at Uppsala University is done in close connection to current research.
 All teachers for the individual courses in the Master's Programme in Biology are active scientists, ensuring that you will get an education that reaches to the absolute forefront of the respective field.